Quantifying the unextendibility of entanglement: Proof of Lemma

 Consider that

 In the fourth step, we are using the fact that $\sigma_{B}^{-1/2} |\Gamma\rangle_{AB}$ is a vector with norm

 Then it follows that

-The minimum value occurs when $\sigma_{B}=\1_{B}/d_{B}$ (the maximally mixed state in system $B$).
+The minimum value occurs when $\sigma_{B}=\1_{B}/d_{B}$ (the maximally mixed state in system $B$, where we again note that $B$ is restricted to the support of $\psi_B$ so that $d_B$ is the dimension of the support of~$\psi_B$).
 To conclude this final step, one can use the Lagrange multiplier method.
 So then the equality in the statement of Lemma~\ref{lem:geometric-Renyi-MI-pure} follows.